axtk/groundstate/README.md

 };
 ```

 Now, the `UserCard` component will only respond to the `users` store changes if the `lastModified` timestamp in the `userId` entry has changed.
-Depending on the data, we could as well provide another filter function like comparing a `revision` field value or carrying out a deep comparison of the next and previous user values.
+Depending on the data, we could as well provide another filter function like comparing a `revision` field value (if there was one) or carrying out a deep comparison of the next and previous user values.

 For the sake of readability, we may want to move such a filter function to a separate file, especially if it recurs across multiple parts of the application: